Basil plants produce beautiful white or purple flowers when they have been growing for some time, but what actually happens when basil plants flower?

 The first thing you will notice when your basil plants flower is the flower buds and seed pods that begin to appear at the tip of some of the stems.

 As time passes, they will grow longer and have more and more seed pods to be able to produce as many seeds as possible.
 After some time, seeds will begin to appear inside the seed pods, and the flowers will start to dry and disappear.
+At this point, you can harvest the seeds and use them to grow more basil for free.
+I have another article where I explain how to do that.

 Part of what happens when basil plants flower is that they divert their use of energy from growing and producing leaves to producing flowers and seeds.